Creating and Using Widgets

 Which keeps the id argument for each widget instance unique.

-createElement is the most “nasty” part of your widget you need to write (who wants to write HTML and manipulate it programmatically), but fortunately, it can be done to great extent using AI assistants.
+createElement is the most “nasty” part of your widget you need to write (who wants to write HTML and manipulate it programmatically), but fortunately, your AI buddy is there to help!

 createElement should always start the same way: